Shivah99/task_manager/README.md

 5. **Deploy the site:**
    - Click on "Deploy site" and wait for the deployment to complete.
    - Your site will be live on a Netlify subdomain.
 You can customize the domain in the site settings.

-### Deploying on Vercel

-1. **Push your project to GitHub:**
-   - Make sure your project is pushed to a GitHub repository.

-2. **Create a Netlify Account:**
-   - Go to [Vercel](https://www.netlify.com//) and sign up or log in.

-3. **Create a new project:**
-   - Click on "New Project" and import your GitHub repository.

-4. **Configure the build settings:**
-   - Vercel automatically detects the framework and sets the build command and output directory.
-If needed, you can manually set:
-     - **Build Command**: `npm run build`
-     - **Output Directory**: `build`

-5. **Deploy the project:**
-   - Click on "Deploy" and wait for the deployment to complete.
-   - Your site will be live on a Vercel subdomain.
-You can customize the domain in the project settings.

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request.